COVID-19 ResponseFrequently Asked Questions

 May we offer childcare during worship and other events?

-Yes, if in accordance with the CDC guidelines here and any applicable guidance from the Arkansas Department of Health (including these guidelines here).
+Yes, if in accordance with the CDC guidelines here and any applicable guidance from the Arkansas Department of Health or Department of Human Services (including these guidelines here).

 May we resume offering self-serve coffee stations for small in-person gatherings?